mess110/vrum/tutorials/INSTALL.md

 ])
 ```

-Makes sure all the assets are loaded in order.
-In the case of
+This makes sure all the assets are loaded in order.
+In `dev` mode, this
-dependencies.dev.js, it loads each source file in order.

-Open `http://127.0.0.1:8080/workspace/games/YOUR_GAME_NAME` in a browser to
-test your game.
+loads each js script dynamically, while in `prod`, it only loads the scripts
+mentioned by you. vrum.js scripts are already loaded in `vrum.min.js`

 ## Tools